bbauska/zombiePolitics/README.md

-that make it possible often lost in the babble of the infotainment state, but the mar­ ket values that produced the economic crisis have so devalued the concept and prac­ tice of democracy that Americans find it hard to even define its meaning outside of the sham of money-driven elections and the freedom to shop.
+that make it possible often lost in the babble of the infotainment state, but the mar­ ket values that produced the economic crisis have so devalued the concept and prac­ tice of democracy that Americans find it hard to even define its meaning outside of the sham of money-driven elections and the freedom to shop.</p>

-In the last decade, the representative functions of democracy have not only taken a steep dive in light of a political system whose policies are shaped by powerful cor­ porations and the imperatives of the rich but also made largely dysfunctional RECLAIMINC PUBLIC VALUES IN THE ACE OF CASINO cAP|TAusM | 103 because of a morally and politically bankrupt electoral system intimately tied to wealth and power.
+<p>In the last decade, the representative functions of democracy have not only taken
+a steep dive in light of a political system whose policies are shaped by powerful cor­ porations and the imperatives of the rich but also made largely dysfunctional because of a morally and politically bankrupt electoral system intimately tied to wealth and power.
 The dominant media largely function as a form of moral anes­ thesia and political firewall that legitimates a ruthless and failed free-market sys­